Interview with Isaac Saldana of SendGrid

 So that’s how I met Isaac.
 He was one of those two API founders.
 He immediately understood what we were trying to build at WhoAPI, and came up with a cool use case.
 So we created Domain Score API.
 (More on that, here.)

 I spoke several times with Isaac, and during one of our mentoring sessions, I asked him how SendGrid got to the first 100 clients.
 Among other things, he told me that two of their resellers actually brought a large portion of the first 100 clients.
 I thought that was an important piece to the puzzle, so I asked Isaac to go deeper on how this happened.
-It turned out that this client was a startup, and they grew very rapidly.
+It turned out that this client was a startup, and it grew very rapidly.
 With this growth, they were able to send client’s SendGrid’s way as well.
 Today, there’s a good chance you’ve heard of this company; Heroku.
 Back in 2010, Salesforce acquired Heroku for $212 million.

 My first reaction was that SendGrid got lucky, but after talking further with Isaac, and thinking about my experience, I realized otherwise.
 SendGrid had an incredible team and an incredible product that solved a genuine problem in the marketplace.
 They were ready and prepared for the massive traffic, clients, and requests that came their way.

 As you will see in the interview, the company first started out as SMTP API but realized they needed a better name, so they rebranded to SendGrid.
-When they went public, I reached out to Foundry Group (a while back I interviewed Jason Mendelson) and I congratulated Brad Feld and asked how he felt now that SMTP API is now a public company.
+When they went public, I reached out to Foundry Group (a while back I interviewed Jason Mendelson) and I interviewed Brad Feld and asked how he felt now that SMTP API is now a public company.
 He replied that he used to tease them by calling them SMIT PAPI until they changed the name.
 Although Ryan McIntyre from Foundry Group was the lead investor.

 “I called them SMIT-PAPI until they changed it.
-I’ve been investing in email for a long time so SMTP-API was not going last as a name.” – Brad Feld
+I’ve been investing in email for a long time so SMTP-API was not going to last as a name.” – Brad Feld

 Isaac Saldana is one of the co-founders of SendGrid, a Denver, Colorado-based transactional email delivery and management service.
 Isaac founded the company together with Jose Lopez and Tim Jenkins back in 2009 and afterward, they went through the acceleration process in Techstars.
 As of 2017, SendGrid raised over $81 million and went public in November 2017.
 As you will learn in the interview with Isaac, SendGrid is processing 36 billion emails per month!
 Without any further delay, here’s Isaac.